A look at common sourdough problems and some possible solutions to troubleshoot your sourdough bread.

 This is often related to issues with rising, but not always.

-If your bread seems dense but it rose well and good oven spring and doesn’t seem too flat, then there is something else going on.
+If your bread seems dense but it rose well and had good oven spring and doesn’t seem too flat, then there is something else going on.

 The main issue with density is flour.
 The lightest, airiest bread will be made with white bread flour.
 If you want whole wheat, rye, spelt, or any other crazy flours, you have to accept that you are going to have a denser finished product.
 Try adding other flours in at ten perfect of the total amount of flour, and increase it until your bread is too dense for your liking.